Shin-kicking

 Shin-kicking, also known as shin diggings or purring, is a combat sport that involves two contestants attempting to kick each other on the shin in order to force their opponent to the ground.
 It has been described as an English martial art, and originated in England in the early 17th century.

 History

 It was one of the most popular events at the Cotswold Olimpick Games from 1612 until the Games ended in the 1850s.
 When the Games were revived, in 1951, the sport was included as the World Shin-Kicking Championships and remains one of its most popular events, drawing crowds of thousands of spectators.

 Shin kicking also became a popular pastime among Cornish miners as a subset of Cornish wrestling.
 Known as clog fighting or 'purring' in the mill towns of Lancashire, it was a combative means of settling disputes popular in the later 19th century until the 1930s.
 Clog fighting and its associated gambling by spectators was illegal.
-In the late 19th and early 20th centuries, the sport was also practised by British immigrants to the United States.
+In the late 19th and early 20th centuries, the sport was also practiced by British immigrants to the United States.